Sarah Frances Whiting: Biography

 An especially exciting moment came when the Boston morning papers reported the discovery of the Rontgen or X-rays in 1895.
-The advanced students in physics of those days will always remember the zeal with which Miss Whiting immediately set up an old Crookes tube and the delight when she actually obtained some of the very first photographs taken in this country of coins within a purse and bones within the flesh.In addition to Cannon, Whiting was also assisted or attended in the X-ray experiments by Mabel Augusta Chase and Grace Evangeline Davis.
+The advanced students in physics of those days will always remember the zeal with which Miss Whiting immediately set up an old Crookes tube and the delight when she actually obtained some of the first photographs taken in this country of coins within a purse and bones within the flesh.In addition to Cannon, Whiting was also assisted or attended in the X-ray experiments by Mabel Augusta Chase and Grace Evangeline Davis.
 In these experiments, they played with the variables in the established set up to improve image quality and learn how x-rays could penetrate different materials.

 Between 1896 and 1900, Whiting helped Wellesley College trustee Sarah Elizabeth Whitin to establish the Whitin Observatory, of which Whiting became the first director.

 During her time at Wellesley, Whiting kept up to date on scientific developments and shared the knowledge with her students.
 She met with Thomas Edison and learned of his incandescent bulbs.
 She then gave a demonstration at Wellesley of these bulbs to the board of trustees in the hopes of getting them to invest in the new technology.
 Additionally, she traveled and attended classes at universities all over the world and connected with scientists.

 Tufts College bestowed an honorary doctorate on Whiting in 1905.

-Sarah Whiting was also known for supporting prohibition.

-Whiting retired from her position as a professor of physics at Wellesley in 1916, but remained as Director of the Whitin Observatory until 1916.
-She held the title of Professor Emeritus until her death in 1927 in Wilbraham, Massachusetts.
-She is buried in Machpelah Cemetery in Le Roy, New York, near her now-defunct alma mater, Ingham University.
+Whiting retired from her position as a professor of physics at Wellesley in 1912, but remained as Director of the Whitin Observatory until 1916.
+She held the title of Professor Emeritus until her death at 81 years old in 1927 in Wilbraham, Massachusetts.

 Writings

-Whiting wrote the textbook Daytime and evening exercises in astronomy, for schools and colleges.
+Whiting wrote the textbook Daytime and Evening Exercises in Astronomy, for Schools and Colleges.

-She was an author of several articles in popular astronomy, including:
+She was an author of several articles in Popular Astronomy, including: